 Mac users have several routes they can take to recover files from a flash drive.
 The best method depends on how your files went missing.
 For instance, recently deleted files might still be in Trash, while permanently deleted or corrupted files require specialized recovery software.
 If you’re not sure what happened to your files then you can just work through the methods below in order.

-Solution 1: Check the Trash Folder
+Method 1: Check the Trash Folder

 When you delete files from a USB drive on Mac, they are stored in a special .Trashes folder on that drive itself.
 The Trash icon in your Dock automatically displays the contents of both your Mac’s Trash and the .Trashes folders from all connected drives.
 This means that to see and recover files deleted from your USB drive, you must have the drive connected to your Mac when you open Trash:

 Step 1.
-Connect your USB drive to your Mac.
+Connect your USB drive to your Mac

 Step 2.
 Open Trash by clicking on its icon, located on the right side or bottom of the Dock.